PNC Bank Arts Center: Performers and performances

-Perhaps the most popular performer, over the years, has been James Taylor, who has appeared there almost every year (exceptions being 1998, 2000, 2002, 2004, 2006, 2007, consecutively from 2009 to 2011, 2013, consecutively from 2015 to 2020 - the 2020 appearance being postponed to 2021 and 2022) and who has been one of the few acts to be booked there three nights in a row.
-Ironically, Bruce Springsteen, New Jersey's most famous musician, had never appeared (save for a 1989 walk-on, during a Ringo Starr and His All-Starr Band show), until two performances in 2006, during the Bruce Springsteen with The Seeger Sessions Band Tour and joining Beach Boy Brian Wilson for "Barbara Ann" and "Surfing U.S.A." on July 1, 2015.
+Perhaps the most popular performer at the Arts Center over the years has been James Taylor, who has appeared there most years (exceptions being 1998, 2000, 2002, 2004, 2006, 2007, consecutively from 2009 to 2011, 2013, consecutively from 2015 to 2020 – the 2020 appearance being postponed to 2021, 2022 and 2024) and who has been one of the few acts to be booked there three nights in a row.
+Ironically, Bruce Springsteen, one of New Jersey's most famous musicians, had never performed at the amphitheatre (save for a 1989 walk-on, during a Ringo Starr and His All-Starr Band show), until 2006, when he played two concerts as part of the Seeger Sessions Band Tour.
+On July 1, 2014, he joined Beach Boy Brian Wilson onstage for "Barbara Ann" and "Surfin' U.S.A."

-Glen Campbell recorded his album, entitled Glen Campbell Live, on July 4, 1969, for Capitol Records.
+Glen Campbell recorded his album, entitled Glen Campbell Live, at the Arts Center on July 4, 1969.
 The album went to #2 on the Billboard Country Albums list and #13 on Billboard 200.
 The following year, Dionne Warwick hit #37 on the Billboard Hot 100 with a version of "Make It Easy on Yourself" recorded at the venue.
-Portions of Jackson Browne's landmark 1977 live album, entitled Running on Empty, were recorded here.
+Portions of Jackson Browne's 1977 album Running on Empty, were recorded at the amphitheatre.
 The Allman Brothers Band performed and recorded their show, on August 16, 1994, which a portion was later included on their live album, entitled An Evening with the Allman Brothers Band: 2nd Set.

-The amphitheatre has played host to music festivals, including The Area Festival, Crüe Fest, Crüe Fest 2, The Gigantour, Lilith Fair, The Mayhem Festival, Ozzfest, Projekt Revolution, The Uproar Festival and The Vans Warped Tour.
+The amphitheatre has played host to music festivals, including the Area Festival, Crüe Fest, Crüe Fest 2, the Gigantour, Lilith Fair, the Mayhem Festival, Ozzfest, Projekt Revolution, the Uproar Festival and the Vans Warped Tour.

 Sinéad O'Connor controversy

 Sinéad O'Connor was scheduled to perform on August 24, 1990.
 The practice of the venue is to play a recording of the American national anthem prior to the beginning of a featured show.
 O'Connor, who said she was unaware of this practice until shortly before the show was to begin, refused to go on if the anthem was played.
-Venue officials acquiesced to her demand and omitted the anthem, and so O'Connor performed, but later permanently banned her.
-O'Connor said that she had a policy of not having the national anthem of any country played before her concerts and meant "no disrespect" but that she "will not go on stage after the national anthem of a country which imposes censorship on artists.
+Venue officials acquiesced to her demand and omitted the anthem, and so O'Connor performed, but they later permanently banned her.
+O'Connor said she had a policy of not having the national anthem of any country played before her concerts and meant "no disrespect" but that she "will not go on stage after the national anthem of a country which imposes censorship on artists.
 It's hypocritical and racist."
 The incident made tabloid headlines and O'Connor received considerable criticism, including an embargo of her songs by several U.S. radio stations.
 Frank Sinatra, who performed at the center the following night, said he wished he could "kick her in the ass."